 Chips' roots date back to the mid-60s Belfast band The Dominoes who played laid back pop and soul.
-The Dominoes became The Group when pianist Dick Pentland left to join Heart 'n Soul.
+The Dominoes became The Group when pianist Dick Pentland left to join Heart And Soul, who included ex Beat Boys drummer Robin Lavery in the lineup.
 Both bands then merged in 1969 to become Chips.
 Chips performed harmony pop covers (Beach Boys, Mamas and Papas, the Fifth Dimension, etc).
 They reputedly recorded a single for Emerald Records, but I have no more information about this, and I am not sure it exists.

 Paul Lyttle (ex Carpetbaggers) joined Chips in 1970 and became the driving force in the band.
 The debut single "Today I Killed A Man" was banned by RTE because of the political situation in Northern Ireland at the time.
 The A-side was included on the "What Is Truth" compilation LP released by Polydor the same year.
 The band released a poor followup single on M And M Records.